 - In Mount Vernon, 30 miles west of Springfield, I-44 at exit 46, 100 dealers fill more than 10,000 square-feet at Relics Antique Mall.
 A second location, Relics Antique Mall & Tea Room, located in Springfield, is possibly Missouri’s largest, at 90,000 square-feet and more than 500 booths.

 Northwest Missouri takes a backseat to none when you seek to find antiques.

-Missouri’s Central Region is, well ... in the center of it all.
+Antiquing in Missouri’s Central Region is, well ... in the center of it all.